makerdao/mips/MIP32/mip32.md

 ### MIP32c2: The Lending Join

 This uses a classic maker join with on top the conversion from and to the lender.
-There is an additional method `harvest()` behind an allowlist - the PSM -.
+There is an additional method `harvest()` behind an allowlist.
 The collateral is register and allow borrowing on it exactly like a normal collateral, but the `lending join` lends it to compound.

 The join is an `auth-join` type accessible only by the PSM.

-The extra method 'harvest()' have 3 actions :
+The extra method 'harvest()' have 2 actions:
 - move the excess token to the delegator.
 - move the bonus token to the delegator.
-- call the delegator.

 The join has one parameter the delegator. `excess_delegator`.